-In this example, "Runtime system 1 (port 801)" is selected and confirmed.
-Link the PLC with the real-time system via the menu option "Online" \rightarrow "Login", the F11 key or by clicking on the symbol program can then be loaded for execution.
+In this sample "Runtime system 1 (port 801)" is selected and confirmed.
+Link the PLC with the real-time system via menu option "Online" $\rightarrow$ "Login", the F11 key or by clicking on the symbol $\stackrel{\longleftarrow}{\blacksquare}$ .
+The control program can then be loaded for execution.
 This results in the message "No program on the controller!
-Should the new program be loaded?", which should be confirmed with "Yes".
+Should the new program be loaded?", which should be acknowledged with "Yes".
 The runtime environment is ready for the program start: